Sample – Fraud Risk Universe

 16. Determine the appropriate audit response and investigate the characteristics of potential fraud manifestations within each process identified, where “Residual Fraud Risk” exists.

 17. Remediate fraud risk by designing control activities or exiting/ending the activity, relationship, etc. Use the “four eyes principle”.
+Ensure there is an appropriate segregation of duties.

 18. Harmonize.
 Make sure the fraud risks identified are evaluated similarly and are in sync with your Enterprise-wide Risk Assessment and other risk assessments you have done.
 A savvy regulator will pick up on this and could conclude that from a governance perspective your risk management program is deficient – siloed.